timzuntar/PhoreMic/README.md

 - quantum efficiency
 - attenuation cross-section at a given wavelength

 Defining a new species is straightforward: in the folder *dye_spectra*, you add an unused numerical identifier (000-999) to the *properties.dat* file and specify the relevant fluorophore properties. *STED_properties.dat* is the equivalent file for properties applicable to STED illumination.
 Spectra are stored as *pkl* objects to simplify handling - functions which interpolate a user-supplied file of intensity as a function of wavelength and save it as such are included.
-File names must follow the pattern *yyy_something_absorption.pkl* and *yyy_something_emission.pkl*, yyy being the identifier.
+File names must follow a relatively rigid pattern: *yyy_dyename_absorption.pkl* and *yyy_dyename_emission.pkl*, yyy being the identifier.
 Additional information about vibrational transition lifetimes or bleaching/quenching rates may become relevant in the future, in which case the structure of the files will be updated.

 Aside from fluorophore properties, information about the excitation beam and optical setup are needed to calculate the output: